 - Wholesome cat food that’s well-balanced with vitamins and minerals will help give his body the fuel it needs to fight off infections

 - Regular supplements for mood or vitamin deficiencies.
 A calm cat is a happy cat, so feel free to boost his regular food intake with feline-formulated mood supplements that will help him stay focused and well-rested.
+CBD can be potentially beneficial for your pet’s health and wellness.
+Be sure to check out our CBD for cats and our other CBD pet products!

 - Clean his sleeping and bathroom areas regularly.
 If a cat doesn’t have a safe place to “escape” to for a nap or is constantly dealing with dirty litter, he’s bound to get stressed, and that doesn’t bode well for his immune system.